 - Observation where the researcher observes say, the customer using the product and takes notes

-The research plan is developed considering what is appropriate in the context.
+The primary market research plan is developed considering what is appropriate in the context.
 For example:

 - Qualitative research is best through one to one or focus group interviews

 - A web survey tool is good for doing quantitative surveys among global audience